A Play Hub for internally displaced children in Ukraine

 Resource Development: ICDI has adapted and translated the TOY for Inclusion manual and toolkits, enabling effective implementation of inclusive practices and quality educational experiences for the target groups.

-Collaboration and Networking within TOY for Inclusion Programme Network: ICDI will facilitate collaboration between TOY for Inclusion programme partners, creating opportunities for peer learning and sharing through study visit and peer learning events.
+Collaboration and Networking within TOY for Inclusion Programme Network: ICDI facilitates collaboration between TOY for Inclusion programme partners, creating opportunities for peer learning and sharing through study visit and peer learning events.
 By fostering cooperation, ICDI enhances the sustainability, scale-up and impact of the Play Hub initiative.

 Through its active involvement, ICDI aims to contribute to the positive development and well-being of internally displaced children and their families in Ukraine, ensuring their successful integration and access to vital services.